rbbrdckybk/civitai-companion/README.md

 # Civitai Companion

- Utility for extracting prompt metadata from Civitai AI images and auto-downloading resrouces used to generate them.
+ Utility for extracting prompt metadata from Civitai AI images, auto-downloading the resources used to generate them, and outputting/formatting the prompt information in the manner defined by user-created templates.

+ This was originally conceived as a companion tool for [Dream Factory](https://github.com/rbbrdckybk/dream-factory), so the included example template will work with Dream Factory out of the box.
+Templates can easily be created for use with Automatic1111 and other tools.

 # Features